../orgfiles/navbar5.htm

 A. E. JONES (1879-1954)

-An Arts & Crafts hammered silver box.
-The lid decorated with
+An Arts & Crafts hammered silver tea caddy set with oval chrysoprase stones.

 Lit.: The Silversmiths of Birmingham.
 Editor Kenneth Crisp Jones.